 - swelling of the feet, ankles, or lower legs

-- swelling of the face, throat, tongue, lips, eyes, or hands
+- hoarseness, difficulty swallowing or breathing, or swelling of the face, throat, tongue, lips, eyes, or hands

 - unusual bruising or bleeding

 Bortezomib may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while receiving this medication.